Cold chain doubts delay COVID-19 vaccinations in some German cities | Health

 Germany's coronavirus vaccination campaign faced delays in several cities on Sunday after temperature trackers showed that about 1,000 of the shots made by BioNTech and Pfizer may not have been kept cold enough during transit.
 "When reading the temperature loggers that were enclosed in the cool boxes, doubts arose about the compliance with the cold chain requirements," the district of Lichtenfels in the north of Germany's largest state Bavaria said in a statement.

 Medical staff found that the temperature in one vaccine transport cool box had risen to 15 degrees Celsius, a spokesman for Lichtenfels said, above the maximum of 8C stipulated by the manufacturers.
-BioNTech was not immediately available for comment.
-Pfizer referred Reuters to its German partner for comment on the issue.
+BioNTech said it had responded to queries from the districts on whether the shots could still be used but declined to specify what it had told them.
+Pfizer referred Reuters to its German partner for comment.

 The vaccine, which uses new so-called mRNA technology, must be stored at ultra-low temperatures of about -70 degrees Celsius (-112°F) before being shipped to distribution centres in specially designed cool boxes filled with dry ice.
 Once out of ultra-low temperature storage, the vaccine must be kept at 2C to 8C to remain effective for up to five days.
 The cool boxes designed by Pfizer are fitted with GPS trackers so the companies can deal with potential storage issues en route.